A guided process to let go of what’s been weighing on you.

 Is there someone you want to forgive?
-Something on your mind you want to let go of?
+Something on your mind you’re ready to let go of?
 A relationship you want to feel lighter around?
-Maybe you want to forgive yourself for something that happened last week, or decades ago.
+Maybe it’s forgiving someone else.
+Maybe it’s forgiving yourself for something from last week, or from decades ago.

-I’m Mordechai, and around five months ago, I learned a forgiveness process that's genuinely changed my life.
-It’s helped me forgive grudges I’ve been holding for decades and months, and I want to share it.
+I’m Mordechai.
+I learned a forgiveness process that genuinely changed my life.
+It helped me release grudges I’d been carrying for years, and I want to share it.

-If you carry a lot, feel deeply, or simply want to experience more lightness, you’re invited to an evening of forgiveness.
-You don’t need a specific person in mind to join, or share personal details for this process to work.
-We’ll go through an experience of letting go together, so you can experience it for yourself and take it with you to use whenever you need.
+If you carry a lot, feel deeply, or simply want more lightness, you’re invited to an evening of forgiveness.
+You don’t need to come with a specific person in mind, and you don’t need to share personal details for the process to work.
+We’ll move through an experience of letting go together, so you can feel it for yourself and leave with something you can return to whenever you need.

 Join experiences thoughtfully designed to educate, inspire, and guide you toward confident, well-structured decisions.